 4144 was built at Swindon in September 1946 and withdrawn, from Severn Tunnel Junction depot, in March 1965, being sent to Woodham Bros. of Barry for cutting up.
 It survived there until it was bought jointly by the Society and one of its members in 1974.
 Its rebuild was completed in 1997 and it was used on the “Steam on the Met” in 1998.

-The locomotive had the boiler removed for overhaul in August 2010 and it is expected to return to service in 2015.
+The locomotive had the boiler removed for overhaul in August 2010 and officially re-entered service on 2 May 2015.

 Click on any of the pictures on this page for a larger version.